Candle maker switches to hand sanitizer

 “It’s not oily or sticky because of the aloe,” he adds.

-He has another location in Venice, and Fabiszak said he convinced Venice Mainstreet Inc. to allow him to stay open as a essential business.
+He has another location in Venice, and Fabiszak said he convinced Venice MainStreet Inc. to allow him to stay open as an essential business.

-In addition to hand soap and sanitizer, another reason Fabiszak says busy is his mass production of homemade CBD cream.
+In addition to hand soap and sanitizer, another reason Fabiszak stays busy is his mass production of homemade CBD cream.

 Post a comment as